paliwal90/libfm/README.md

 Changes:

 * Extended early stop updates learning rate (divide by 2) after each early stop activation.
 However early stop is deactivated if learn rate reaches lower than 1e-6.
-From then, iterations continues with lastly updated learn rate.
+From then, iterations continue with lastly updated learn rate.

-* Intermediate predictions saving at any desired iteration.
+* Intermediate predictions to save at any desired iteration.

 * SGDA added.

-* Load model functionality added (useful for starting from previously saved model coefficients).
+* Load model functionality added (useful for starting from previously saved model coefficients, instead of randomely initializing parameters).

 * AUC evaluate per iteration.
 If early stop is used, validation auc can be maximised.
 Earlier validation log loss was minimized.
 Now have 2 options.